Blackhawks-Golden Knights stream: 2020 NHL Stanley Cup First Round

-NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s First Round matchup between the Blackhawks and Golden Knights.
-Coverage begins at 6:30 p.m.
+NBC’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s First Round matchup between the Blackhawks and Golden Knights.
+Coverage begins at 10:30 p.m.
 ET on NBCSN.
-Watch the Blackhawks-Golden Knights stream at 6:30 p.m.
+Watch the Blackhawks-Golden Knights stream at 10:30 p.m.
 ET on the NBC Sports app by clicking here.

-William Karlsson opened the scoring with a shorthanded goal in the first period, and Patrick Brown doubled Vegas’ lead in the second.
-Olli Maatta scored in the third period for Chicago but Vegas held on and can complete the sweep tonight.
-It was the first time this postseason that Vegas failed to score four-plus goals.
-Marc-Andre Fleury got the start and made 26 saves on 27 shots.
+Chicago jumped out to a 2-0 lead in the first period behind goals from Drake Caggiula and Matthew Highmore.
+Shea Theodore then scored 18 seconds after Highmore’s goal to cut the deficit to one.
+Scoreless hockey ensued for the remainder of the game until Alex DeBrincat put home the insurance marker in an empty net with 11 seconds left in regulation as Chicago handed Vegas its first loss this postseason and avoided elimination.

-Fleury, 35, is playing in his 14th straight postseason, the longest active streak in the four major sports (NFL, NBA, MLB, NHL).
-His win in Game 3 was the 80th playoff win of his career, tying Ken Dryden for sixth-most all-time (next is Billy Smith & Ed Belfour with 88).
+This is the 18th time in franchise history the Blackhawks trailed a series 3-0.
+They have never come back to win a series when down 3-0, and have only forced a Game 7 once (2011 Quarterfinals vs. Vancouver).

 [NBC 2020 STANLEY CUP PLAYOFF HUB]